A Design Framework for the Simulation of Distributed Quantum Computing: Conclusion and Future Work

 \section{Conclusion and Future Work}

+In this work, a design framework for DQC simulation was proposed, together with two metrics for evaluating job scheduling algorithms in terms of QPU utilization and quantum network utilization.
+The discussion was supported by a DQC job scheduling example, where two different strategies are compared in terms of the proposed metrics.
+The need for novel DQC-specific job scheduling algorithms emerged as an important open research problem.

-In this work, we proposed a general simulation framework for DQC, and illustrated it by means of a simulation example.
-There is a quite variegated choice of simulation tools for quantum networks and quantum computers to support DQC research, specialized on applications, protocols, or hardware.
-However, full-stack simulation of large networks is still unsupported.
-To be practical, such a tool should support multiprocessing and multithreading, as well as seamless deployment of DQC simulations on high performance computing facilities.
-Currently we are studying and developing modules that allow for bridging existing simulation tools, especially those that support seamless replacement of simulated hardware with real devices.
-For example, we plan to develop tools for orchestrating DQC simulations, with automated instantiation of simulation objects representing QPUs and quantum network components.
+There is a quite variegated choice of simulation tools for studying either quantum networks or quantum computers that may be used to support DQC research.
+Based on the proposed design framework, future work will concern the study and development of modules that allow for bridging existing simulation tools, with automated instantiation of simulation objects representing QPUs and quantum network components.